cfw-guide/ios.cfw.guide/_pages/en_US/blocking-jailbreak-detection.md

 1. Enable `Custom Tweak Configuration`
 	- For Snapchat, enable `Disable Tweak Injection` and skip the next steps
 1. Make sure `Whitelist` is selected
-1. Enable `zzzzzLiberty`
+1. Enable the bypass you're using - for Liberty Lite this would be `zzzzzLiberty`, or `!ABypass2` for A-Bypass.
-1. Repeat this for every app you selected with Liberty Lite
+1. Repeat this for every app you've selected to use with your bypass tweak.

 ## libhooker configurator